NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 There was no replacements for discontinued module rack and modules

-Life Scope J bedside monitor depends on external device interface for expansion
+Life Scope J bedside monitor has to depend on external device interface for expansion

 (VI)